For further information from the CDC regarding healthcare facilities see below:

 Our office follows infection control recommendations made by the American Optometric Association (AOA), the U.S. Centers for Disease Control and Prevention (CDC) and the Occupational Safety and Health Administration (OSHA), as well as Minnesota State Optometric Board and Minnesota Department of Health.
 We follow the activities of these agencies so that we are up to date on any new rulings or guidance that may be issued.
 We do this to make sure that our infection control procedures are current and adhere to each agencies’ guidelines.

 You will see some changes when it is time for your next appointment.
 We made these changes to help protect our patients and staff.
 For example:

-- Screening: You’ll be asked the COVID-19 screening questions when you arrive at the office.– All patients and staff will be screened with temperature readings before entry to our clinics.
+- Screening: You’ll be asked the COVID-19 screening questions when you arrive at the office.–.
 Anyone with a fever (100.4 or above), cough, shortness of breath, or other symptoms of COVID-19, should reschedule their appointment.

 - Environment: Common areas are cleaned routinely, and patient care areas and equipment are disinfected between each patient.
 You may see that our waiting room will no longer offer magazines, children’s toys and so forth, since those items are difficult to clean and disinfect.

 - Appointments: Managed to allow for social distancing between patients.
 That might mean that you’re offered fewer options for scheduling your appointment.
 We appreciate your understanding moving scheduled appointments.